 British English is the main spoken and written language in Britain.
 Even though it is a culturally diverse country, most customers would expect to be communicated to in British English.

-British English spellings differ from American English spellings.
-One example is that many words in English have a “u” where there is none in American English.
+British English spellings differ from American English spellings, but are largely similar to Canadian English Spellings.
+One example is that many words in British and Canadian English have a “u” where there is none in American English.

 Here is an example:

-American English uses a z instead of the s used in British English:
+Canadian and American English use a z instead of the s used in British English: